-Once you mix up the batter for the bread, you add in the grated yellow squash.
+Once you mix up the batter for the bread (please use a large mixing bowl, because this makes a lot of batter), you add in the grated yellow squash.

-Mix it together, then pour it into a large bread pan (9×5) and bake for 40-45 minutes.
+Mix it together, then pour batter into a large bread pan (9×5) and bake for 40-45 minutes.

-Once the bread has cooled for a bit, turn it out of the pan and let it cool completely.
+Once the bread has cooled for a bit, turn it out of the pan and let it cool completely on a wire rack.
 Then top it with a wonderful lemon glaze and serve!

 You can also make this wonderful Lemon Bread using zucchini.
 If you have kids who object to green things in food, you might want to stick with the yellow squash, though 🙂

-This recipe adapted from Glazed Lemon Zucchini Bread from Lil’Luna.
+This recipe adapted from a great zucchini bread recipe, Glazed Lemon Zucchini Bread from Lil’Luna.